EECS4413-2021F/Module-B/src/api/README.md

 ### `POST /products`
 ### `POST /v1/products`

 While strictly speaking `POST` is not a RESTful HTTP method, however, it is useful for easily distinguishing between a create request and a update request.
 The `PUT` is create or update when a flag is given and `POST` is strictly for updates.
+Additionally, the `PUT` method should technically require us provide the entire `Product` representation within the request, not just a partial representation.
+So instead, we will use the `POST` method.
+Most RESTful APIs are not truly RESTful, and this API is no exception.

 Same as `PUT /products?update=true`.